Darkboy17/goindiastocks/README.md

 ## Getting Started

-First, clone this repository or download it to our local machine
+1) First, clone this repository or download it to our local machine

-Second, switch to the directory in your terminal
+2) Second, switch to the directory in your terminal

-Third, runn the development server:
+3) Third, run the development server:

 ```bash
 npm run dev